 - Management style risk To the extent the Fund focuses on a particular style of stocks, such as growth or value, its performance may at times be better or worse than that of similar funds with other focuses or that have a broader investment style. - Business and sector risk From time to time, a particular set of circumstances may affect a particular industry or certain companies within an industry, while having little or no impact on other industries or other companies within the industry. - Large company risk The Fund may invest in larger, more established companies, which may be unable to respond quickly to new competitive challenges such as changes in consumer tastes or innovative smaller competitors.
 Also, large companies are sometimes unable to attain the high growth rates of successful, smaller companies, especially during extended periods of economic expansions. - Mid-sized company risk The Fund may invest in mid-cap companies, which may be more vulnerable to adverse business or economic events than larger, more established companies.
 In particular, these mid-sized companies may pose additional risks, including liquidity risk, because these companies tend to have limited product lines, markets and financial resources, and may depend upon a relatively small management group. - Small company risk The Fund may invest in smaller companies, which generally have less experienced management teams, serve smaller markets, and find it more difficult to obtain financing for growth or potential development than larger companies. - Real Estate Investment Trust ("REIT") risk The Fund may invest in ETFs or other pooled investment vehicles that invest in REITs.
-REITs are susceptible to the risks associated with investing in real estate generally, including, among others, declines in the value of real estate, lack of ability to access the credit markets and defaults by borrowers or tenants. - Commodities risk The Fund may invest in ETFs or other pooled investment vehicles that invest in commodities, such as raw materials or agricultural products.
-Commodities are tied to future market values and future income and are vulnerable to adverse movements in prices and exchange rates.
-Additionally, the price of commodities may be affected by geopolitical changes and relations. - Credit risk An issuer of debt securities, including the issuers of exchange-traded notes, may not make timely payments of principal and interest.
+REITs are susceptible to the risks associated with investing in real estate generally, including, among others, declines in the value of real estate, lack of ability to access the credit markets and defaults by borrowers or tenants. - Credit risk An issuer of debt securities, including the issuers of exchange-traded notes, may not make timely payments of principal and interest.